-The trail’s crushed gravel surface stops at the Smith Bridge trailhead; north from there, the trail has a natural, grassy surface to its end at Natural Well.
+The trail’s crushed gravel surface extends a few miles north of the Natural Well trailhead.
 Much of the route is wooded and you may see deer, rabbits, groundhogs and other wildlife.

 Round out your experience with a visit to the C&O Depot in Covington for a peek at the trail’s railroad past.
 The restored 1908 structure now houses the Alleghany Historical Society and their exhibits on the history of the region.
 Rail buffs may also want to head 11 miles east of Covington to Clifton Forge, where many historic railroad artifacts and equipment are on display at the C&O Railway Heritage Center.